envirra/wordpress-gutenmate/docs/theme-development.md

 # Theme Development

 Gutenmate supports integration from theme to have a better behavior and reduce work for theme developer.
-This section is for developers who have knowledge of coding and Wordpress theme development.
+This section is for developers who have knowledge of coding and WordPress theme development.

 ## Recipe summary
 A custom field set for inputting a recipe summary (used for creating a recipe post).
 Use the below code to enable it.